maximilianferle/InflaMix/README.md

 Scripts should be run in the following order which contains code for the corresponding figures:

+## Online Calculator
+The link for the InflaMix online calculator is provided here: https://sraj17.shinyapps.io/inflamix_app/ For optimal results, users enter as many of the 14 labs as are available, giving precedence to the 6 laboratory measurements from the limited panel.

 ## Set-up

 1. Download this entire directory from GitHub.
 Open the "InflaMix.Rproj" file in a suitable IDE like R-Studio.